Conversations to Assist Behavior Change

 - Charlie’s Seven Basic Human Needs

-These interactions may not be necessary as not all students avoid talking about their problem.
-Still others will employ numerous strategies and a high degree of skill in hiding what they would rather avoid.
+Interactions to overcome people hiding information, may not be necessary, as not all students avoid talking about their problem.
+Still some will employ numerous strategies and a high degree of skill in hiding what they would rather avoid.

 Positive statements are used to keep the conversation going.
-To make a positive statement doesn't mean that you agree with what the student has said or done.
-It is simply information stated in a positive manner to probe for additional information or encourage a student to share information that s/he has been hiding.
+To make a positive statement doesn't mean you agree with what the student has said or done.
+It is simply information stated in a positive manner to probe for additional information or encourage a student to share information that they are hiding.
 Reassuring, praise and encouragement are also appropriate.

-A contradictory statement works in the same manner only where a positive statement is like catching flies with honey the contradictory statement may be interpreted as honey or a jolt of reality.
+A contradictory statement works in the same as positive statements, only where a positive statement is like catching flies with honey, a contradictory statement may be interpreted as honey or a jolt of reality.
 In either case they can be effective to get students to talk about something they have been hiding or unwilling to discuss.

 Need to keep probing